 Tip 1: Make your coffee at home!

 The average 8oz cup of coffee when you buy out ranges between $2-$5.
 When you average that out, you get $3.50 which over a month span would cost you $105 in coffee alone.
 This is one of the most common mistakes when figuring out your budget, is not realizing how much over a month span an item can really cost you.
-If you buy the same brand coffee grounds form the grocery store: example a 20oz bag of Starbucks Blonde Roast averages $11 in store and is a 1 month supply which breaks down to about $.50 a cup.
+If you buy the same brand of coffee grounds from the grocery store: for example, a 20oz bag of Starbucks Blonde Roast averages $11 in-store and is a 1 monthly supply that breaks down to about $.50 a cup.
 The average creamer is around $2, and if you are like me I tend to buy creamer about 2 times a month.
 The total cost of a month of coffee would be $15.
-If I could save $90 just by not stoping at a coffee place everyday, that would add up to saving over $1000 in a year just from coffee!
+If I could save $90 just by not stopping at a coffee place every day, that would add up to saving over $1000 in a year just from coffee!

 Tip 2: Make your meals at home

 We all know this, but neglect the fact that eating at home vs eating out every day will save you money.
 Why don’t we do this more often?
 Maybe we don’t always have the time to cook, for social outings, or maybe you just hate to cook.
 The average monthly budget for eating out for just lunch and dinner is around $462 per month.
 If we eat at home for every meal for one month; the average cost would be around $365 with a savings of $97 per month and $1100 annually!

 Tip 3: Find opportunities to make money on the side.